-Down south here in Australia and New Zealand, quarantine and social distancing laws have been relaxed.
-Our lives are slowly returning to normal.
-But just like Dua Lipa, we’ve got new rules.
-How do those rules impact our travel plans?
+We’re incredibly lucky down south here in Australia and New Zealand as our lives – and travel plans – slowly return to normal.
+But just like Dua Lipa, we’ve got new rules to follow.
+How do those rules impact our plans?
 We’ve broken it down for you below…

 What is the Trans-Tasman Bubble?

-The Trans-Tasman Bubble refers to opening up an exclusive travel “corridor” between New Zealand and Australia.
-It would allow residents of the two nations to travel between.
-It would also start bringing the struggling tourism industries back to life!
-Both PMs have been consistently addressing plans to open up the bubble, with plans already set in motion in October when some Australian states and territories began to accept travellers from New Zealand, without the need to quarantine.
-But one-way travel does not a bubble make.
+The Trans-Tasman Bubble refers to the opening of an exclusive travel “corridor” between New Zealand and Australia.
+It would allow residents of the two nations to travel between for recreational purposes, without the need to quarantine.
+It would also start bringing the struggling tourism industries back to life.

 Your article continues below